FGIT: Fault-Guided Fine-Tuning for Code Generation: Related Work

 \subsection{Fine-tuning on Code LLM}

 Fine-tuning pre-trained language models has emerged as a dominant paradigm for optimizing performance in code generation.
 Instruction tuning~\cite{ouyang2022training,achiam2023gpt}, as a form of supervised fine-tuning, aims to align LLMs with instruction through high-quality instruction corpora.
-For instance, Magicoder~\cite{wei2024magicoder} introduce OSS-Instruct, an instruction tuning dataset generated by a teacher LLM drawing inspiration from open-source code snippets, which effectively enhances code generation capabilities when used for fine-tuning.
-Furthermore, OSS-Instruct is orthogonal to existing instruction tuning datasets like Evol-Instruct~\cite{luowizardcoder}, enabling the Magicoder$\mathcal{S}$ series LLMs finetuned on this combined data to achieve further performance improvements.
+For instance, Magicoder~\cite{wei2024magicoder} introduce OSS-Instruct, a dataset generated by a teacher LLM drawing inspiration from open-source code snippets, which effectively enhances code generation capabilities.
 Similarly, SemCoder~\cite{dingsemcoder} propose PYX, a dataset created by a teacher LLM simulating human debugging processes.
 By incorporating data that simulates execution reasoning and captures code execution nuances, LLMs finetuned with PYX understand and articulate the execution process step-by-step, enhancing their reasoning capabilities.
-Likewise, combining with existing instruction tuning datasets like Evol-Instruct, the resulting SemCoder-S LLM further improves the original LLM's code generation abilities.

 To address limitations in preventing untruthful and unexpected outputs, researchers explore reinforcement learning~\cite{ouyang2022training}.
-To address limitations in undesired outputs, researchers have explored reinforcement learning approaches.
-For instance, CodeRL~\cite{le2022coderl} utilizes compiler feedback as reward signals combined with REINFORCE~\cite{williams1992simple} to fine-tune CodeT5~\cite{wang2021codet5}, reducing compilation errors.
-SENSE~\cite{yang2024synthesizing} synthesizes text-to-SQL training data from both strong and weak language models, and leverage Direct Preference Optimization (DPO)~\cite{rafailov2023direct} to learn from correct and incorrect SQL examples, demonstrating state-of-the-art performance on text-to-SQL benchmarks.
-Similarly, PPOCoder~\cite{shojaeeexecution} trains CodeT5 with proximal policy optimization~\cite{schulman2017proximal}.
-However, despite these advances, these fine-tuning approaches face a fundamental limitation: they treat all tokens with equal importance during loss calculation, making it difficult for models to distinguish semantically correct implementations from syntactically similar but incorrect ones.
+To address limitations in undesired outputs, researchers have explored reinforcement learning approaches using preference optimization~\cite{yang2024synthesizing,shojaeeexecution}, like DPO~\cite{rafailov2023direct}, to refine outputs.
+However, these often treat tokens uniformly in their loss calculations, making it difficult for models to distinguish semantically correct implementations from syntactically similar but incorrect ones.
 In this paper, we aim to address this challenge in code LLMs.